VedantCodes30/svelte-portfolio/README.md

-# Portfolio Web App
+# Portfolio Web App (BETA)  still testing and improving

 This is a modern portfolio web application built with [SvelteKit](https://kit.svelte.dev/) and [SanityCMS](https://www.sanity.io/).
 It showcases projects, skills, and work experience with smooth page transitions and a clean, responsive design.

 ## Features

-- **Animated Page Transitions**: Uses View Transitions API for smooth navigation between pages.
+- **Animated Page Transitions**: Uses View Transitions API for smooth navigation between pages and lenis for smooth scrolling.
 - **Project Showcase**: Highlights main and additional projects with images and details.
 - **Skills Section**: Displays technology stack with icons.
 - **Responsive Design**: Looks great on all devices.